Thor110/UE2-UE4/README.md

 ( so "C:\GOG Games\Unreal Tournament 2004\System" will now exist or the edited equivalent so that the script can access "UCC.exe" )

-or install Republic Commando and Leon's latest fix available from : https://github.com/SWRC-Modding/CT/releases
+or install Star Wars Republic Commando and Leon's latest fix available from : https://github.com/SWRC-Modding/CT/releases

 Install FFMPEG to C:\ffmpeg